a-flyleaf/ygbtdm/story/colorscript/index.md

 ## quicknotes
 - The layout is coded using pixel measurements, including font size; think of it more like a giant image than a responsive webpage, as it **will not** resize to fit your browser.
 - Best read by viewing one row at a time, but you can toggle a fullsize layout with the checkbox.
-(Requires light JavaScript.) \[TBA]
+(Requires light JavaScript.)

 Initially drawn between February and June 2022.
 The first episode was expanded in August 2022, with more scene detail & occasional text; the rest will probably be published as-is, without further editing or expansion.
 The story's changed since, and as of writing (January 2023) I've [toyed with]({%include url.html%}/au) a similar but disparate way of laying it all out....